Aminatou Haidar: Post hunger-strike work

 On 29 October 2011, Haidar's son was threatened with sexual violation and a beating that would cause him permanent disability by a couple of Moroccan policemen in El Aaiun, according to CODESA.
 On 8 July 2012, Sahrawi human rights sources stated that Haidar's children had been physically injured by some Moroccan passengers when they were travelling by bus from Agadir to El Aaiun.
 Human rights groups as the Sahrawi ASVDH and the North-American Robert F. Kennedy Center for Justice and Human Rights condemned the aggression, calling for an investigation.

 On 1 November 2012, the same day she met UN Special Commissioner for the Western Sahara Christopher Ross at El Aaiun MINURSO HQ, Haidar stated that she had been later attacked by Moroccan police during a non-violent protest.
 Human rights organizations such as the RFK Center, Front Line Defenders and the Spanish political party Union, Progress and Democracy condemned the aggression.

+In January 2024, after a period during which the Spanish authorities refused to allow her re-entry in Spain, the Spanish Ministry of the Interior issued an extension of her 16-year-old residence permit in Spain, allowing her to return to Las Palmas de Gran Canaria from a trip to the occupied territories to bid farewell to an ill family member.